zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/account-roles.md

 The following Account Roles are available for use:

 * **Account Administrator** : Users with this role have permissions to modify the account, invite and add users to join the account, and assign roles to other account members.
 This role also includes the permissions for all other Account Roles listed.

 * **Buyer**: Users with this role can view, create, and check out orders.

 * **Order Manager**: Order Managers have all the permissions of buyers, and can also manage, delete and approve orders.

 These roles can be used to enable a full purchasing workflow on your site.
 Roles may also be created and customized as needed to achieve a workflow that meets specific business needs.
-See [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions) for more information.
+To learn how to create a custom account role, see [creating a Custom Account Role](./creating-a-custom-account-role.md)

 ## Seller-side Account Management Roles